The Department of History

 20th century U.S., Asian American, urban, race, immigration, politics and policy, modern China and the Chinese diaspora

 A native of California, Charlotte Brooks earned her B.A. in Chinese history from Yale University and worked in China and Hong Kong after college.
 She received her M.A. and Ph.D. in U.S. history from Northwestern University and taught at the University at Albany - SUNY, before coming to Baruch College.

-She is currently working on her third book, New Homes in the Homeland: The Chinese American Second Generation in China, 1911-1949.
+She is currently doing research for her third book, Immigrants from America: The Chinese American Second Generation in China, 1911-1949.